kenchrcum/s3-encryption-proxy/helm/s3-encryption-gateway/README.md

     prometheus: kube-prometheus
 ```

-### Without Service (Namespace-Scoped Deployment)
+### Without Service

-When deploying multiple gateway instances in different namespaces or using alternative ingress methods, you can disable the Service:
+When using alternative ingress methods (like Ingress controllers) that handle service discovery, you can disable the Service:

 ```yaml
 service: